Industry Insights

 Many restaurants scan their printed menus as PDFs:

-• Designed for paper, not screens
+Designed for paper, not screens Illegible without zooming

-• Impossible to navigate efficiently
+Slow to load Impossible to navigate efficiently

 Mobile-optimized menus are better—but still limited by screen size.